loafey/master-thesis/Thesis/Last_Last_todo.md

 8. New: detail: p21: the last cell of the table does not quite fit: I suggest you shrink the width of the first column to fix it.

-9. 28: OK, but note that the semantics is just a function, and a "user" could call that function with anything of the right type (any rho : Var -> List Reg).
+*FIXED: Added an important note that this must be fulfilled* 9.
+28: OK, but note that the semantics is just a function, and a "user" could call that function with anything of the right type (any rho : Var -> List Reg).
 Perhaps you are saved by "Lastly, the number of registers 𝜌 maps the variable 𝑥 to must be exactly ⟦Γ(𝑥)⟧R , i.e |𝜌(𝑥)| = ⟦Γ(𝑥)⟧R ."?
 If so, explain that (briefly).

 *FIXED* 10.
 38: I really don't think you should use "a + b = z" as the notation for variable duplication in the same code that also uses "r1 + r2" to mean addition of numbers.
 If you don't want to use the notation "a = b = z" then please use "a & b = z" or some other operator.